-According to the report, over two billion people worldwide eat insects as part of their diet.
+Eating insects is a practice called entomophagy.
+And in many places, it’s very common.
+Research shows that over two billion people worldwide eat insects as part of their diet.
 And there’s no shortage of selection to choose from.
 In fact, there are over 1,900 species of edible insects on Earth.

-Nutritionists also point out that insects can be chock full of nutrients, including needed protein, fiber, and minerals.
-For example, mealworms contain protein, vitamins, and minerals in amounts similar to fish and meat.
+The United Nations Food and Agriculture Organization has also reported many health benefits of entomophagy.
+It turns out, insects are a good source of protein and healthy fats.
+In fact, mealworms contain protein, vitamins, and minerals in amounts similar to fish and meat.
 Likewise, grasshoppers can provide as much protein as lean ground beef with lower levels of fat.

 So what bugs are good to eat?
 Some of the most popular edible insects around the world include beetles, caterpillars, ants, cicadas, locusts, crickets, grasshoppers, and dragonflies.
 Which of these would you have for your next after-school snack?